cedarcyber/TruffleHog-Gitlab-DrectURL/README.md

 ## Prerequisites

-Here’s an updated version of the prerequisites section with more details on installing Docker and pulling the TruffleHog container:

----

-## Prerequisites

 - **Docker**: To get started with Docker:

   1. **Install Docker**: Visit the [Docker website](https://www.docker.com/products/docker-desktop) and download Docker Desktop for your operating system.
 Follow the installation instructions provided for macOS, Windows, or Linux.